siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

 1. **Credential Management**:
    - SBOM signing credentials are managed centrally through the `devops-clearing` variable group
-   - Variables are automatically secured and rotated by the infrastructure team
    - No need to manage signing credentials in individual projects

 2. **Certificate Management**:
    - Certificates are centrally managed in Azure Key Vault
-   - Certificate rotation is handled by the infrastructure team
    - All projects use the same trusted signing certificate

 3. **Access Control**:
-   - Access to the `devops-clearing` variable group is controlled by the infrastructure team
+   - Access to the `devops-clearing` variable group
    - Request access via **@SI CM Ticket**
    - No direct access to Azure Key Vault credentials required